-We had another great service here at Vision this Sunday.
-On Sunday morning, Bro.
-John Pearson brought us the offering devotion from Psalm 49.¬ We had special music performed by Mindy Bush and Johanna Bush with Kristen Mize on piano and Ben Mize on guitar.¬ ¬ Then, Bro.
-Austin Gardner preached from Mark 13:14-37 on Jesus is coming back. ¬ ¬ On Sunday evening, Bro.
-Gardner gave a short devotional from Psalm 2.¬ Our five minute preacher was Jens Looney, and he preached from Galatians 3.
-We had special music performed by Lindsay Wimberly, Courtney Mathos, Savannah Morgan, Tyler Ellis, Austin Cook, and Adam Ragsdale with Kristen Mize on piano and Ben Mize on guitar.¬ Then, Bro.
-Gardner preached from 2 Chronicles 30 on getting back to the joy of worship. ¬ If you would like to view this service, please check out our live stream on Facebook.
+We had a great Sunday here at Vision.
+On Sunday morning, we had a time of prayer over all of our students and teachers who have returned to school.¬ Bro.
+John Pearson brought us the offering devotion from Hebrews 10.¬ We had special music performed by Stephen Cofield, Luke Littlefield, David Gardner, Tracy Paver, Lydia Littlefield with Kristen Mize on piano and Ben Mize on guitar.¬ ¬ Then, Bro.
+Austin Gardner preached from Mark 14:27-72 on Steps to Spiritual Victory. ¬ ¬ On Sunday evening, Jens Looney led us in the Lord’s Supper, and Trent Cornwell preached a short devotional from Psalm 8.
+We had special music performed by Savannah Morgan, Austin Cook, Adam Ragsdale, Tyler Ellis, Lindsay Wimberely, and Courtney Mathos with Kristen Mize on piano and Ben Mize on guitar.¬ Then, Bro.
+Gardner preached from Isaiah 2 on He Will Rule and Reign. ¬ If¬ you would like to view this service, please check out our live stream on Facebook.

 Powered by Ekklesia-Online